kkrasilschikova/shadow/src/docs/configuration/minimizing/README.md

 }
 ```

-A dependency can be excluded from the minimization process thereby forcing it's inclusion the shadow JAR.
+A dependency can be excluded from the minimization process thereby forcing its inclusion in the shadow JAR.
 This is useful when the dependency analyzer cannot find the usage of a class programmatically, for example if the class
 is loaded dynamically via `Class.forName(String)`.